 reply – the usual tactic), and it got them nowhere.

-Before I get into the meat, I declare my own interest in publishing this.
-Look at the three reviews, decide which one you trust, and then decide which scientific writings to take seriously: those proposed by the crackpot, the ones proposed by the established bully, or those recommended by the rare reviewer who takes not only science but also the peer review process as a vital part of science seriously by providing a helpful review.
+Look at the following three reviews and decide whose scientific writings you trust: The crackpot's, the established bully's, or those by the rare reviewer who takes the peer review process as a vital part of science seriously, providing a helpful review.

-One reviewer is a crackpot, because he/she only accepts “nonlinear resistors with memory” although the memristor was defined (!) as a separate scientific concept in 1971 (it may not exist as a real object, but it is not just a resistor with memory, by definition!).
-Neither papers from the 50s nor recent papers on resistors with memory will ever scrub the memristor concept from history:
+One reviewer is a crackpot, because he/she only accepts “nonlinear resistors with memory” although the memristor was defined (!) as a separate scientific concept in 1971 (it is not just a resistor with memory, by definition!):

 “This survey is full of inaccuracies and errors that before it could be published it needs a major restructuring.
 First of all, memristors, namely nonlinear resistors with memory is not a concept first proposed and discussed by Chua in 1971.
 This shows only ignorance of some fundamental physics theories that were well known since the 50s’.
 For a recent paper showing that resistors with memory have been known and described on rigorous mathematical grounds well before 1971 please see the paper Nanotechnology 24, 255201 (2013) that uses the well-known Kubo theory (from the 50s’) to show that memristors are resistors with memory and were well known.

 Second, we should stop writing false statements like “In 2008, HP lab proved its existence”.
 This is blatantly false!
 Thin films of TiO2 sandwiched between metals were very well known since the 60s’.
 HP did not prove anything.
 They simply showed that their system could be described using resistors with memory.